Insurance & Immunization Records

 The Columbia Student Health Insurance Plan is administered by Aetna Student Health.

-There is a Gold and a Platinum level of the plan -- the level of coverage you choose depends on your personal health care needs.
+There is Plan 90 and a Plan 100 level -- the level of coverage you choose depends on your personal health care needs.
 The premiums for the plan are assessed on your tuition bill through Student Accounts.
 Information on health coverage can be found in the detailed description of the Columbia Student Health Insurance Plans.
 Once enrolled, any additional questions about coverage or claims should be directed to Aetna Student Health at (800) 859-8471.

-Documentation of Immunity to Measles, Mumps, and Rubella: New York State Public Health Law 2165 requires all students born on or after January 1, 1957, and registered for six or more credits to document proof of their immunity to measles, mumps and rubella before their first term of study.
+Documentation of Immunity to Measles, Mumps, and Rubella: New York State Public Health Law 2165 requires all students born on or after January 1, 1957, and registered for six or more credits to document proof of their immunity to measles, mumps, and rubella before their first term of study.
 Immunity can be documented by providing exact dates of immunization shots (2 MMR or 2 measles, 1 mumps, 1 rubella), or by providing results of positive blood test (titers), or in the case of measles and mumps, by providing dates of physician diagnosis of the disease.
-For additional methods to show proof of immunity, click here for more information.

 Meningococcal Meningitis Decision: New York State Public Health Law 2167 requires that college and university students receive information from their institutions about meningococcal meningitis.
 The vaccine is not required but the response is mandatory.